martinvonz/jj/README.md

 commands that work on the commit graph onto the operation graph.
 For example, if you map `git revert`/`hg backout` onto the operation graph, you get an operation that undoes a previous operation (called `jj op undo`).
-Note that any operation can be undo, not just the latest one.
+Note that any operation can be undone, not just the latest one.
 If you map `git restore`/`hg revert` onto the operation graph, you get an operation that rewinds the repo state to an earlier point (called `jj op restore`).

 You can also see what the repo looked like at an earlier point with `jj --at-op=<operation id> log`.
 As mentioned earlier, the checkout is also part of the view, so that command will show you where the working copy was at that operation.
-If you do `jj restore -o <operation id>`, it will also update the working copy accordingly.
+If you do `jj op restore -o <operation id>`, it will also update the working copy accordingly.
 This is actually how the working copy is always
 updated: we first commit a transaction with a pointer to the new checkout and then the working copy is updated to reflect that.